luxifer/doctrine-functions/README.md

 * `TIME(expr)`
 * `YEAR(expr)`

-Edit this file in your pull request to add your function to the list.
+Edit this file in your pull request to add your functions to the list.

 Installation
 ------------